OpenHantek/OpenHantek6022/readme.md

 > qmake PREFIX=/usr

 ## Firmware
 Your DSO does not store its firmware permanently and have to be send to the device each time it is connected.
 Because of copyright reasons we cannot ship the firmware with this software.
-You have to extract the firmware using dsoextractfw and add some rules to udev:
+You have to extract the firmware using openhantek-extractfw and add some rules to udev.

 ### Getting the Windows drivers
 Before using OpenHantek you have to extract the firmware from the official Windows drivers.
 You can get them from the <a href="http://www.hantek.ru/download.html">Hantek website</a> or automatically download them with the script _fwget.sh_.